-Yorkshire Terrier: Small and Sweet
+1. Yorkshire Terrier: Small and Sweet

 Originally bred to be rat chasers in factories, Yorkies are full of energy and have a distinctive bark.
-They are affectionate and playful, and very protective of their owners.
-Yorkies do require some grooming upkeep, but there are a variety of cuts to choose from, including babydoll and teddy bear cuts, or letting their silky manes grow long.
-They are very agreeable to being dressed up with topknots and bows and festive Christmas sweaters and are the perfect snuggly accessory.
+They are affectionate, playful, and very protective of their owners.
+Yorkies do require some grooming upkeep, but there are a variety of cuts to choose from, including babydoll and teddy bear cuts.
+Some keepers also choose to let their silky manes grow long.
+They are very agreeable to being dressed up with topknots, bows, and festive Christmas sweaters, and they are the perfect snuggly accessory.

-Maltese: Perky and Playful
+2. Maltese: Perky and Playful

 The miniature Maltese is a cheerful, energetic breed, fit for couch cuddling and high society alike.
 Their beautiful coats can grow long and shiny with the right attention, making them gorgeous show dogs.

-These fluffy pups are great family pets and like to be indoors which is perfect because they shed only minimally.
+These fluffy pups are great family pets and like to be indoors, which is perfect because they shed only minimally.
 Maltese dogs relish attention from their owners and enjoy being compact-size companions.

-Pomeranian: Fluffy and Friendly
+3. Pomeranian: Fluffy and Friendly

-These intelligent and vivacious pups have a tendency to bark, but respond well to training and can learn appropriate and mellow behavior.
-The sparkly personality behind the foxy face makes the Pomeranian feel like he is a big dog, but proper socialization can keep him friendly and sweet.
+These intelligent and vivacious pups have a tendency to bark but respond well to training and can learn appropriate and mellow behavior.
+The sparkly personality behind the foxy face makes the Pomeranian feel like a big dog, but proper socialization can keep him friendly and sweet.

-Poodle: Agile and Affectionate
+4. Poodle: Agile and Affectionate

-While the name may conjure up images of a Continental Clip show dog or a dancing circus performer, don't forget that these elegant, agile pups were once bred to be duck hunters.
+While the name may conjure up images of a continental-clip show dog or a dancing circus performer, don't forget that these elegant, agile pups were once bred to be duck hunters.
 This national dog of France is intelligent, athletic, and a first-rate swimmer.

-Bichon Frise: Lively and Loving
+5. Bichon Frise: Lively and Loving

 A toy Bichon Frise is a sweet and playful ball of fluff and an ideal pet for any family.
 They are typically gentle and good with kids and other dogs in the home.
 This even-tempered pup shares common ancestors with the Maltese and Poodle, and while the Bichon Frise is an agile breed, this small dog doesn't need much room for daily exercise.
 Their puffy appearance is from their double coat, which is hypoallergenic but requires grooming on a regular basis.

-This merry breed is not known for barking and may be an ideal choice for a more quiet pace of life.
+This merry breed is not known for barking and may be an ideal choice for a more quiet life.
 It's important to implement calm and assertive structure early on with this breed so they do not get territorial.
 This alert and curious dog has an inquisitive expression and once well-trained is friendly with strangers and loves to provide companionship on any adventure.

-Cavalier King Charles Spaniel: Cute and Cuddly
+6. Cavalier King Charles Spaniel: Cute and Cuddly

 These sweet pups are quite social and may suffer separation anxiety, so be sure not to stress them out by leaving them by themselves for too long or you may return to find some chew marks on your favorite items.
 The affectionate spaniel needs regular exercise, but the smallest breeds require only minimal space.
 They do well with positive reinforcement, and love the attention they get from doing tricks.

-Chihuahua: Tiny and Tenacious
+7. Chihuahua: Tiny and Tenacious

 The world's smallest dog doesn't know how to be anything but miniature!
 These feisty compact canines have no idea they are pint-sized.
 Because they think they are big dogs, some may tend to bark, nip, or be aggressive with larger dogs, but this behavior can be trained out of them consistent work.

 These dogs require minimal grooming, and their beautiful coats can be short or long and come in many colors and patterns.
 Chihuahuas are an adaptable breed but may display shaking when they are cold or nervous—feel free to outfit them with a cute sweater or vest.
-These fun little dogs are lively and energetic, and make great companions and snuggle buddies.
+These fun little dogs are lively and energetic, and they make great companions and snuggle buddies.

-Want more puppies?
-Check out Mixed Dog Breeds here!
+Want More Puppies?
+Check Out Mixed Dog Breeds Here!

 - The Top 10 Cutest Mixed Dog Breeds